investing costs fees charges guide

 Custody fees

-The federal stamp duty is a tax which is levied directly by the federal government every time a security is bought or sold.
-The stamp duty for Swiss securities is equal to 0.075% of their value.
-A 0.15% tax is levied on foreign securities.
-All Swiss online brokers pass on the cost of stamp duties to investors and do not include it in their brokerage fees.
+The federal stamp duty is a tax that is levied by the Swiss federal government every time a security is bought or sold.
+The stamp duty is 0.075 percent of the amount being transacted for Swiss securities, and 0.15 percent for foreign securities.
+All Swiss banks charge the federal stamp duty to customers on top of their brokerage fees.

 Stock exchange fees